-The pages for individual stocks are extremely useful for traders who want to dig deeper into a particular stock or recommendation.
+The pages for individual stocks are extremely useful for traders who want to dig deeper into particular stock recommendations.
 A simple chart displays the recent price history of the stock as well as the high, average, and low 12-month price targets issued by analysts.
 A detailed table below the chart shows all of the analysts who have issued ratings on the stock and their price targets.

-The stock screener offered by TipRanks is notable in that it focuses far less on fundamentals or technical indicators than most standard stock screeners.
+The stock screener offered by TipRanks is notable in that it focuses far less on fundamentals or technical indicators than most standard screeners.
 Instead, it essentially serves as a search function for TipRanks itself, allowing you to filter stocks by analyst ratings, investor sentiment, insider trading activity, and sector.

 TipRanks’ screener is easy to use and has a nice visual interface that makes it easy to comb through results.

 Depending on the tier of your subscription plan, you can establish one or more portfolios within TipRanks.
 Portfolios can be imported from most major brokerages or added manually, and portfolios can be used like watchlists since you do not need to add purchase prices.

 The usefulness of these portfolios for individual investors is somewhat limited, as the main information displayed is a pie chart of analyst recommendations on each stock in your portfolio.
 One interesting analysis tool for portfolios is that returns can be compared against the S&P500 and the average TipRanks user portfolio.
 However, while a basic news stream and an earnings calendar can be useful for some traders, there are otherwise few surprising or particularly helpful portfolio analysis tools within TipRanks.